 An introduction to desktop publishing, covering specific applications of typography, graphics, layout and presentation, and using desktop publishing software.
 3331 Advanced Desktop Publishing (3-3-0) Prerequisite: ENG 3330 or permission of department.
 Laboratory fee: \$25.

 A continuation of desktop publishing techniques using additional software for more complex projects.
-3333 Writing for the Media (3-3-0) (Cross-listed as COMM 3311.
-Credit may not be earned for Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.
+3333 Writing for the Media (3-3-0) Cross-listed as COMM 3311.
+Credit may not be earned for both.
+Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.
 Study and practice of writing techniques appropriate to print and broadcast media with emphasis on the relevance of these skills to managing media relations.
-3334 Writing for Presentation (3-3-0) (Cross-listed as COMM 3312.
-Credit may not be earned for both.)
+3334 Writing for Presentation (3-3-0) Cross-listed as COMM 3312.
+Credit may not be earned for both.
 Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.
 Laboratory fee: \$25.
 This course covers writing for the media employed for presentations in business, industry and the professions.
 Possible course focuses include videoscripting, speechwriting and writing for slide and multimedia presentations.
 3335 Publishing for the Web (3-3-0) Prerequisite: ENG 3330 or permission of the department.
 Laboratory fee: \$25.

 An introduction to web publishing techniques using web design software.
 As a substitute for ENG 3331, satisfies a core requirement for professional writing majors.
 3336 Writing for the Web (3-3-0) Prerequisite: ENG 3302.
 Laboratory fee: \$25.
 An introduction to writing for the web with emphasis on structure, tone, voice, usability and navigation.
+3337 Studies in Medieval English Literature and Culture (3-3-0) Prerequisite: 3 hours of literature.

-3340 Cultural Criticism (3-3-0) (Cross-listed as HUM 3310.
-Credit may not be earned for both) Prerequisite: 3 hours of literature and 3 hours of philosophy.
+A study of literature in the Old English and Middle English eras in historical context.
+Examines texts organized by topic, historical development, genre, or critical approach.
+Texts will be read in modern English translation but there will be some attention to Middle English originals, with editorial notes and assistance.
+3340 Cultural Criticism (3-3-0) Cross-listed as HUM 3310.
+Credit may not be earned for both.
+Prerequisite: 3 hours of literature and 3 hours of philosophy.
 A survey of different ways of analyzing human culture.
 Students examine major schools of criticism and interpretation of society and its creative activity.
 This course is the gateway course for the BA in Humanities.
 May be repeated once for credit as topic varies.
 3341 Postcolonial Studies (3-3-0) Prerequisite: Three hours of literature.